-The Rye Town Forest contains mostly forested habitat (approximately 74% of property), including valuable mast forest, with the remaining acreage in non-forested condition (field, saltmarsh, athletic fields, etc.).
-The property's extensive forest resources and variable structure provides habitat to many woodland species.
+The Rye Town Forest contains mostly forested habitat (approximately 74% of the property), including valuable mast forest.
+The remaining acreage is in non-forested condition: field, saltmarsh, athletic fields, etc. The property's extensive forest and variable structure provides habitat to many woodland species.
 A more extensive catalog and description of the property's wildlife resources is found in Appendix E.